TriplyDB/Documentation/docs/triplydb-js/index.md

 - If no API token is configured, the iterator will include all and only public queries belonging to this account.

-- If an API token is configured, the iterator will include all public and internal queries that belonging to this account, and will include all private queries that belong to this account if the API token gives read access to the account.
+- If an API token is configured, the iterator will include all public and internal queries that belong to this account, and will include all private queries that belong to this account if the API token gives read access to the account.

 ##### Examples